FidelElie/FiDev/apps/home/src/content/music/2018-03-04/tom-misch-it-runs-through-me-feat-de-la-soul.md

 just too infectious, makes me have to move something.
 Just a great feel good sound.

 > Where I'll go, cant explain I'll never know, but it's beautiful.
-> - from It Runs Through Me
+-from It Runs Through Me

 Him talking about the sound he makes just sounds awesome.
 And with each element popping in as he sings about it, is just a great touch.
 De la Soul’s feature bumps too the flow fits